mukeshsoni/faster-cards-projectplace-chrome-extension/README.md

 - `ac` to add a comment
 - `at` to add a tag
 - `c` to create a card
+- `ts` to highlight all swimlane headers so to you can toggle them
-- `f` to highlight all links and buttons, i.e. all clickable elements
+- `f` to highlight all links and buttons, i.e. all clickable elements.
+This one is limited to 36 clickable elements for a-z and 0-9.
 - Multi select cards using shift+up/down or shift+(jk)

 To use the extension, clone or download this repository and load it as unpacked extension in chrome.